adamd87/algorithms/index.md

 ###   Odd occurrences
-  Value that occurs in a odd number of elements
+  Value that occurs in a odd number of elements.

 ```java
 public static int oddOccurrences(int[] A) {